 Your content must serve both your brand and your target audience.
 Social media gives you an exciting opportunity to talk to and with your target audience, so don’t be shy!

-When first starting out, you might feel pressure to join every social media network at once.
+When starting out on social media, you might feel pressured to join every social media network at once.
 After all, casting the widest net possible will yield the most results, right?

 Not necessarily.
-In fact, having an incredibly active Twitter account with an engaged community around it, and that being your brand’s only account, will do way more for your business than 10 inactive accounts on different platforms.
+In fact, only having an incredibly active Twitter account with an engaged community will do way more for your business than 10 inactive accounts on different platforms.

 If you choose to start out with just one account, you must consistently post on it in a way that cements and spreads your brand voice.
 All of your content needs to be consistent in tone.